arwenev/lowkey-minesweeper/README.md

 # Lowkey Minesweeper

-I got bored at work so I created a Minesweeper disguised as a "Console Debugger" window, built so it looks like legitimate dev output at a glance.
+I got bored at worok and wanted to play minesweeper without getting caught, so I created a Minesweeper disguised as a "Console Debugger" window, built so it looks like legitimate dev output at a glance.

 ## Setup